A few questions with one word answers.

 What revenue will this series produce for my superhero and team?

 There are two sources of revenue for your superhero and your team.
-The revenue your superhero gets from the job or business you create for them and the revenue from web or network broadcast revenue.
+The revenue your superhero gets from the job or business you create for them and the revenue from broadcasting.

 What is the storyline of this 30 episode docu-series?

-Each episode shows how a team tries to rescue their superhero and then celebrates their success.
-Typically each team creates a small business such as landscaping, dog walking or bicycle repair and they the train their superhero to work in that business or independently.
+Each episode shows how a team rescues their hero and then celebrates their success at turning them into a superhero.
+Typically each team creates a small business such as landscaping, dog walking or bicycle repair and they train their superhero to work in that business or independently.
 Some teams will simply improve the quality of life for their superhero if the superhero is unable to work.
-Each 22 minute episode starts with footage shot locally of the team and the superhero and ends with footage shot tropically.
-Local footage shows the efforts of the whole team and the tropical footage shows 6 to 10 people celebrating during the Tropical Adventure Competition.
+Each 22 minute episode starts with footage shot locally of the team improving the life of the superhero and ends with footage shot tropically.
 Each week a new superhero, team and strategy is explored.

 The composition of the teams and the strategy they use to rescue their superhero will engage viewers every week due to the wide variety of personalities, strategies, successes, failures and obstacles that the team and superhero has to overcome.